OCS Employment Guidelines

 Or, if you are interested in a community-based position or office staff:

-3) Set up a meeting with Cathy Lechowicz (email@example.com)
+2) Set up a meeting with Diana Martinez (firstname.lastname@example.org) or Cathy Lechowicz (email@example.com)

 Time sheets must be electronically submitted weekly at the end of the respective work week.
 All the time will be verified and approved by your on-site supervisor.
-If you submit time late, you will receive a warning.
-If you submit late time more than twice, you will be terminated from your position.
+If you submit your time sheet late once, you will receive a warning.
+If you submit your time sheet late two or more times, you will be terminated from your position.
 Depending on the supervisor, you may be able to continue on a voluntary basis, but you will no longer be compensated by OCS.